SpenxG/Skateboard-Company-Database-Example/README.md

+# Skateboard-Company-Database-Example
-# Skateboard-Company-Database-ExampleFinal project of creating a database, Skateboard part company that allows you to build custom boards.
+Final project of creating a database, Skateboard part company that allows you to build custom boards.

 Powerpoint Presentation describing and showcasing the product